devfile/registry/CONTRIBUTING.md

     - Make sure the name matches the devfile stack's name and be in the format `<language>-<framework>`.
 E.g. `java-quarkus`, `python-django`, etc.

+5) In case one of your components has an image, use a fixed version tag (e.g `<image>:1.1.0`) instead of `latest`.
+Our renovate bot will take care of the updates to your image's tag.

-5) Add the devfile.yaml and any other necessary files for the stack under the stack folder.
+6) Add the devfile.yaml and any other necessary files for the stack under the stack folder.

-6) Run the `.ci/build.sh` to build the registry into a container image.
+7) Run the `.ci/build.sh` to build the registry into a container image.

     - This will also validate the devfiles in this repository, making sure they conform to a minimum standard.
     - This step will also be run in the PR build for the repository.

-7) Open a pull request against this repository with a brief description of the change.
+8) Open a pull request against this repository with a brief description of the change.

 ### Updating